fabmation-gmbh/oima/README.md

       --config string   Which config file to use (default is $HOME/.oima.yaml).
       --debug           Print debug messages (defaults to false).
   -h, --help            Display help for oima.
-      --version         Display ersion of oima.
+      --version         Display version of oima.

 Use "oima [command] --help" for more information about a command.
 ```